JuanIrache/d3-proportional-ranges/readme.md

 ## Notes

 Please report any problem, as this has not been thoroughly tested and could be improved.
 This module works outside of D3.
-It was created for the [GoPro Telemetry Extractor](https://tailorandwayne.com/gopro-telemetry-extractor/#)
+It was created for the [GoPro Telemetry Extractor](https://goprotelemetryextractor.com)

 ## More creative coding

-If you liked this you might like other [creative coding projects](https://tailorandwayne.com/coding-projects/).
+If you liked this you might my [app prototyping](https://prototyping.barcelona).